 John Clarke was a well educated Physician, Baptist Minister, Statesman(Law), Patriot and Benefactor who was modest, kind, sympathetic and loved by most.
 John is hailed as the true Founder of Newport RI and Founder of the First Baptist Church of Newport.
-He spoke 4 languages.
-(English, Greek, Latin and Hebrew)
+He spoke 4 languages, English, Greek, Latin and Hebrew.

-In November of 1637, at the age of 28, John along with his young wife Elizabeth and some of his siblings set sail for New England (America) with hopes to experience freedoms that were against the law in Old England.
+In November of 1637, at the age of 28, Dr. John Clarke along with his young wife Elizabeth and some of his siblings set sail for New England (America) with hopes to experience freedoms that were against the law in Old England.

 Obadiah Holmes heard that his fine was to be paid, he refused the kind gesture as he “did nothing wrong in practicing his Christian faith”.
 He was held in a Boston Jail and on September 5, 1651 Obadiah was whipped mercilessly by a 3 cord rope 30 times on his bare back.

-John and his companions were sailing towards treacherous times in England.
+Dr. Clarke and his companions were sailing towards treacherous times in England.
 King Charles I was decapitated in 1649 and ruling came largely under Parliament and Oliver Cromwell, known as Lord Protector.
 While Cromwell wrote a letter in 1655 telling Rhode Island her current patent was safe, there were other hands at play in the midst to revoke the terms.

-towards his adversaries which gained him mutual respect.
-Following a number of petitions that previously failed, on July 3, 1663 John Clarke presented a new Charter he wrote to King Charles II.
+Up against many obstacles including risk of treason, Dr. John Clarke stayed on track with civility towards his adversaries which gained him mutual respect.
+Following a number of petitions that previously failed, on July 8, 1663 Dr. John Clarke presented a new Charter he wrote to King Charles II.

-John’s loyalties to the King, mediation capabilities and statesmanship convinced the King of England to pass with Royal Seal the Charter of 1663 which granted unprecedented Religious Freedom and Civil Liberties to the Colony of Rhode Island.
+Dr. Clarke’s loyalties to the King, mediation capabilities and statesmanship convinced the King of England to pass with Royal Seal the Charter of 1663 which granted unprecedented Religious Freedom and Civil Liberties to the Colony of Rhode Island.